MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 Released products can have issues.
 Based on your feedback, we added useful ways to filter issues.
 You can disable issues coming from third-party libraries, and choose which browsers to view issues about.

 See also:
-* [Find and fix problems using the Issues tool](../devtools-guide-chromium/issues/index.md)<!-- todo: Video section ok? --><!-- todo: Video h2's png ok? -->
+* [Find and fix problems using the Issues tool](../devtools-guide-chromium/issues/index.md)<!-- Video section is ok -->
-* [Inline and live issue analysis](../visual-studio-code/microsoft-edge-devtools-extension/inline-live-issue-analysis.md) in the DevTools extension for VS Code<!-- todo: Video section ok? -->
+* [Inline and live issue analysis](../visual-studio-code/microsoft-edge-devtools-extension/inline-live-issue-analysis.md) in the DevTools extension for VS Code<!-- Video section is ok -->

 <!-- ====================================================================== -->